-Bottom line: Your body will cull the glucose it needs from complex carbohydrate-rich foods including vegetables, fruits, nuts, seeds, and whole grains.
+Bottom line: Your body will select the glucose it needs from complex carbohydrate-rich foods, including vegetables, fruits, nuts, seeds, and whole grains.
 Eating excess levels of starches and simple sugars can break your body’s glucose management mechanism (metabolism), resulting in numerous health problems.

 - Increased rates of cancer

 - Aches and pains

 What should you do when you want something sweet?